LAST UPDATED: October 13, 2019

 - Adapters: Backpacking water filters have adapters that connect with other hydration apparatuses.
 They enable you to hook up your water filter to a hard bottle such as a Nalgene or even a sink faucet.

 - Maintenance: Water filters require you to properly clean them by back-flushing them after each use.
 This process can vary depending on the type of water filter, but it tends to be quicker for gravity filters.
 You can clean straw filters using a syringe or a coupling that connects to a standard water bottle that's full of clean water.

 - Virus protection: While filters can remove unwanted bacteria and protozoa from a water source, viruses tend to be small enough to slip through hollow fiber membranes.
 There are water treatment options for viruses, and water purifiers are able to remove viruses with two methods: chemical treatment or ultraviolet light.
 A UV purifier actually gets clear water by harnessing ultraviolet light, though it relies on a battery charge in a backcountry setting.

 Best Backpacking Water Filters Reviews & Recommendations 2019

-The Sawyer MINI offers a basic inline filter solution with some added attachments.
-It comes with the MINI filter, 16-ounce squeeze pouch, drinking straw, and cleaning plunger.
+The Sawyer MINI provides a basic inline filter solution with some added attachments.
+It comes with the MINI filter, a 16-ounce squeeze pouch, a drinking straw, and a cleaning plunger.
 It’s a versatile product that gives you multiple ways to drink from it.
-Plus, if none of those methods work for you, it also attaches to water bottles.
+Plus, if none of those methods work, it also attaches to water bottles.